 Before looking up at the bright sun, stand still and cover your eyes with your eclipse glasses or solar viewer.
 After glancing at the sun, turn away and remove your filter—do not remove it while looking at the sun.

-The only time that you can look at the sun without a solar viewer is during a total eclipse.
+According to the American Academy of Ophthalmology, the only time that you can look at the sun without a solar viewer is during a total eclipse.
 When the moon completely covers the sun’s bright face and it suddenly gets dark, you can remove your solar filter to watch this unique experience.
 Then, as soon as the bright sun begins to reappear very slightly, immediately use your solar viewer again to watch the remaining partial phase of the eclipse.
+We still recommend not removing your lenses/glasses unless you are 100% sure it is a total eclipse when doing so.

 Never look at the uneclipsed or partially eclipsed sun through an unfiltered camera, telescope, binoculars or other similar devices.
 This is important even if you are wearing eclipse glasses or holding a solar viewer at the same time.
 The intense solar rays coming through these devices will damage the solar filter and your eyes.